Subject Leaders - Mrs Leng & Mr Hawkins

 We aim to develop children’s understanding of texts through questioning and discussion.
 Every child from nursery to year 6 has a home reading book which is at their reading level.
 These books are chosen independently by the children, to promote reading for pleasure.
 Or, from a selection of books matched to their phonics phase or colour-banding level.

 We use Phonics to teach early reading and writing.
 Children link sounds (phonemes) and their written form (graphemes) to recognise and read words and to decode new or unfamiliar words.
 They read decodable books that are closely matched to their phonics level.
+The Phonics scheme we have chosen is Little Wandle, Letters and Sounds revised.

 Every child learns the continuous cursive script in KS1.
 In KS2 they progress to join the letters (where appropriate).